ceph/ceph/doc/rados/operations/placement-groups.rst

 ---------------

 After an OSD fails, the risk of data loss increases until the data it contained is fully recovered.
-Let's imagine a scenario that causes permanent data loss in a single placement group:
+Let us imagine a scenario that causes permanent data loss in a single placement group:

 - The OSD fails and all copies of the object it contains are lost.